anonymousmomentum/ammedia/README.md

 # ammedia
-AMmedia is a broswer that can be used to search for local files on a device and the web.
+AMmedia is a broswer that can be used to search for local files on a device and browse the web.